 How is PCOS diagnosed?

-To be diagnosed with PCOS, your doctor needs to tick off two of the following three key symptoms - and, as we’ve mentioned above, then connect the dots between your symptoms so that they aren’t treated in isolation.
+To be diagnosed with PCOS, your doctor needs to tick off two of the following three key symptoms - and, as we’ve mentioned above, connect the dots so that the symptoms aren’t treated in isolation.

 Blood tests that show signs of androgen excess